tessalt/componentstalk/presentation.md

 ^
 - When we need some custom UI, we do some weird stuff:
 - This is about as far from a declarative API as we can get.
+- implementation details are partly hidden in the jQuery library
+- but the actual "wtf is going on here" is split up between the HTML, the DOM querying, the event listener, and the library config

 ---